StormShadonw/flutter_windows_installer/README.md

 # flutter_windows_installer

 This is a project made with flutter for installing flutter on a Windows machine.
-You just need to run the .exe file from the following location: build\windows\x64\runner\Release.
+You just need to run: build\windows\x64\runner\Release\flutter_windows_installer.exe.

 ## Characteristics